Clothing in India: Sari and wrapped garments

 Malayalee lady wearing mundum neriyathum.
 Painted by Raja Ravi Varma, c.
 1900.

-Mundum Neriyathum is the oldest remnant of the ancient form of the saree which covered only the lower part of the body.
+Mundum Neriyathum is the oldest remnant of the ancient form of the saree, which covered only the lower part of the body.
 It is the traditional dress of women in Kerala, a state in the southwestern part of India.

-The basic traditional piece is the mundu or lower garment which is the ancient form of the saree denoted in Malayalam as 'Thuni' (meaning cloth), while the neriyathu forms the upper garment the mundu.
+The basic traditional piece is the mundu or lower garment, which is the ancient form of the saree denoted in Malayalam as 'Thuni' (meaning cloth), while the neriyathu forms the upper garment of the mundu.